monade/circular-progress-bar/README.md

 ### Step 3: Rotate

-Ora non ci rimane altro che ruotare i due componenti `progress` accordingly to the percentage we want
+Now the fun part!
+Let's rotate the `rightProgress` and `leftProgress` elements accordingly to the percentage value of the slider.

 ![](./images/step3/screen4.png)